-Objective 1: Develop a system to periodically review data regarding consumer diversity as well as policies, and practices that impact service provision.
+Objective 1: By October 1, 2025, develop a reporting system to periodically review data regarding consumer diversity as well as policies, and practices that impact service provision.
+Reports will provide data that can be analyzed at the state, regional, district, and caseload levels.
+Once created, these reports will help OVR establish baselines and identify areas for improvement.

-Objective 2: Raise awareness of OVR services in underserved communities through targeted outreach.
+Objective 2: By October 1, 2025, raise awareness of OVR services in underserved communities through targeted outreach.
+OVR staff will participate in at least 10 community events annually.

-Objective 3: Create a more welcoming and inclusive environment for all VR stakeholders.
+Objective 3: By October 1, 2025, create a more welcoming and inclusive environment for all VR stakeholders through consumer needs assessments, staff training and evaluation.